unjs/unplugin/README.md

 | [`writeBundle`](https://rollupjs.org/guide/en/#writebundle)<sup>4</sup> |       ✅        |  ✅  |    ✅     |    ✅     |       ✅        |   ✅   |

 1. Rollup and esbuild do not support using `enforce` to control the order of plugins.
 Users need to maintain the order manually.
 2. Webpack's id filter is outside of loader logic; an additional hook is needed for better perf on Webpack.
 In Rollup and Vite, this hook has been polyfilled to match the behaviors.
-See for following usage examples.
+See for the following usage examples.
 3. Although esbuild can handle both JavaScript and CSS and many other file formats, you can only return JavaScript in `load` and `transform` results.
 4. Currently, `writeBundle` is only serves as a hook for the timing.
 It doesn't pass any arguments.